 In 1999 the school received a Gloucester United School's Charity grant of £38,000 for the tennis pavilion and associated works.
 The courts had been out of action since 1995.

 The courts were opened in 2000 and they were extremely popular.
 The pavilion opened in 2002.

+"Some of my friends have taken the mickey out of me but it's all been good natured.
 In addition to being an extreme sports enthusiast, Philippa was also studying Modern History and Politics at Queen's College, Oxford at the time.
-Her mis of brains and beauty won the support of many.
+Her mixture of brains and beauty won the support of many.

 The school always prided itself on its exceptionally high academic standards.
 However, by the turn of the Millennium there was more focus on exam results than ever, with league tables comparing schools' results being published in local and national newspapers.

 Throughout this period the High School performed very well in the league tables: